Events and Programs

 Leadership in Public Affairs Graduate Certificate of Completion

-The Leadership in Public Affairs Graduate Certificate of Completion is comprised of an amalgam of intentionally curated events and programs that are designed to enable Luskin Graduate Students to:
+The Leadership in Public Affairs Graduate Certificate of Completion is comprised of intentionally curated OSAAR and school-wide events and programs that are designed to enable Luskin Graduate Students to:

-- Augment understanding of the issues and opportunities that exist in the Public Affairs sphere
+- Augment understanding of the issues and opportunities that exist in the Public Affairs sphere, and

 - Actively engage with the Luskin’s cutting-edge research, resources, and services